chichiwang/notes/languages/java/modern_java/README.md

   * Tracks code coverage for unit tests
   * Detection for duplicate code
   * Provides a dashboard to show trends over time

+## Alternative JVM Languages
+Languages have been developed to compile to Java byte code, which can then be run on the JVM.

+There are reasons why a developer would prefer a different language to compile the byte code:
+* Productivity
+  * Java is optimized for readability, some teams may prefer terse languages
+* Familiarity
+  * There are other language implementations, such as Ruby and Python (JRuby, JPython), which can compile to Java byte code
+* Paradigms
+  * Other languages are better designed to tackle paradigms other than OOP

+Many ideas of alternative JVM languages have changes in the Java programming language over the years.